 Click on the link you want to download, download managers are supported.
 The Microsoft SHA1 checksum values have been added to verify the integrity of the download.

 These disks can very easily be converted into universal installation DVD’s supporting all Windows 7 editions apart from the Enterprise edition.
 There is only one file that needs to be deleted from the ISO.
-Open the image in suitable software, then look in the ‘Sources’ folder for the file ‘ei.cfg’.
+Open the image in suitable software, then look in the Sources folder for the file ei.cfg.
 All it does is restrict the choice of Windows editions that can be installed with that particular DVD.
 Just remove it and resave the image.
-Or you could try the ei.cfg Removal Uitlity.
+Or you could try the ei.cfg Removal Utility.

-Please note: This article is simply about obtaining a clean Windows distro to use with your legitimate product key, nothing else.
-If you’re looking to activate your Windows 7 install by other than official means, you will find no help here.
+Please note: This article is simply about obtaining a clean Windows distribution to use with your legitimate product key, nothing else.
+If you’re looking to activate your Windows 7 install by anything other than official means, there will be no help here.